 In a same pan sauté spice paste with 1 tbsp oil over medium heat for 2-3 minutes until fragrant.

-Add the chicken, lemongrass, brown sugar and water.
+Add the chicken, lemongrass, brown sugar, tomato, and water.
 Season with salt and pepper to taste.
 Cook and stir occasionally for 5-10 minutes until all of the water almost evaporated.

 Remove from pan and garnish with lime leaves.